The Clear Edge

 Reasoning:

-• Removing steps risks missing important work
+• Removing steps entirely risks skipping important work.

 Result: Onboarding 8 days → 1 day.
 Activation 72% → 83%.
 No human time required.